brucemack/kc1fsz-tjdcr/README.md

 > modifications including (but not limited to) PCBs and SMDs.
 The main point of the TJDCR
 > project is to learn the process of building from scratch, and using a commercially
 > fabricated PCB
 > somewhat defeats that purpose.
-I've built DCR rigs a few times (as well as several SSB transceivers) using traditional Manhattan/Ugly
+I've built DCR rigs a few times (as well as several SSB transceivers) using traditional Manhattan/Ugly (aka Beauty)
 > style so I'm trying to do something a bit different this time.
 That being said, we are
 > moving into a new world where many components of value to radio homebrewers are not
 > available in through-hole packages.
 I would encourage everyone get over their